defra-design/design/README.md

 The key principles of being a service designer are:

-* Identify what the real problem is
+* identify what the real problem is
-* Map and visualise the journey of users
+* map and visualise the journey of users
-* Facilitate a shared understanding within and outside of the team
+* facilitate a shared understanding within and outside of the team
-* Spot opportunities for reducing cost and complexity
+* spot opportunities for reducing cost and complexity
-* Help define the scope of the service
+* help define the scope of the service
-* Explore and prototype various solutions to the problem
+* explore and prototype various solutions to the problem
-* Design the service end to end, from backstage to front, in all channels
+* design the service end to end, from backstage to front, in all channels

 ### What is service design?